bookofproofs/bookofproofs.github.io/_sources/history/20th-century/tarski.md

 * Tarski's first major results were published in 1924 when he began building on the set theory results obtained by Cantor, Zermelo and Dedekind.
 * He published a joint paper with Banach in that year on what is now called the Banach-Tarski paradox.
 * Tarski taught logic at the Polish Pedagogical Institute in Warsaw from 1922 to 1925 then in that year he was appointed Docent in mathematics and logic at the University of Warsaw.
-* On 23 June 1929 Tarski married Maria Witkowski who was a teacher at Zeromski's Lycée.
 * Given Tarski's Polish patriotism which we mentioned above, it may be relevant to note that Maria was a Roman Catholic and she had worked as a courier for the army during Poland's fight for independence.
 * This was a time when Tarski's international reputation continued to grow.
 * Tarski was awarded a fellowship to allow him to return to Vienna in January 1935 and he worked with Menger's research group until June.